rubensantibanezacosta/Common_ionic_Project/README.md

 ### ​ON WINDOWS

-- On root path execute `npm update`

-- On root path execute `npm i`

-- Then execute `npm run w:install` to install packages.
+- On root path execute `npm run w:install` to install packages.

 - Or execute `npm run w:launch` if packages are installed to launch the project.